Pamelisium/POKEDEX-React/README.md

 - React: https://react.dev/learn/installation

 ## Setting-up
-- Clone the project with `git clone https://github.com/Pamelisium/Old.St-Labs-Technical-Exam.git`
+- Clone the project with `git clone https://github.com/Pamelisium/POKEDEX-React.git`
-- Move to the main directory with `cd Old.St-Labs-Technical-Exam`
+- Move to the main directory with `cd POKEDEX-React`
 - Install the dependencies with `npm install`

 ## Running the Web App